weixian-zhang/Fuzzie/README.md

 * Fuzzie uses port 50001
   fuzzer engine listens on http://localhost:50001 serving requests from webview
 * Fuzzie uses sqlite internally to store all data, when upgrading to a newer extension version, previous data will not be retained
-* On the very first launch, Fuzzie can take up to 10 - 12 secs to start up due to data loading
+* On VSCode first launch, Fuzzie can take up to 7-9 secs to start up

 <br />